KEDGERS/Draft/AIOps_Planning_Questionnaire.md

    It comes down to documenting the existing ecosystem, the different datasources and how does the solution accomodate these different things.
 These questions should be answered by Technical Architects.

   * Have you invested in monitoring (measuring) everything (all-stack), from the network, machine, application and people’s level?
   * Where does the monitoring data come from?
 Do you have access to the data?
-If not, how to you request access to collect the data?
+If not, how to you request access to the collected the data?
   * Is the collected data well-curated to train the AIOps system?
   * How would you solve the problem if you did not use AIOps?
   * Can you leverage the expertise of your employees or other stakeholders in the “labeling” of your monitoring datasets, which will eventually result in a better solution altogether?
   * Do you have an understanding of the behavior of the system in normal condition (Steady State)?
-  * Do you plan on leveraging historical information or real time (streaming) data?
+  * Do you plan on leveraging historical information or real time (Streaming) data?
   * Do you have well-defined objectives for:

         - Time to detect?